Mohamad-AbouAli/Blood-Cell-Revolution/README.md

    - Save the composite image

 ## Step 1: Segmentation
 The first step of the **Naturalize** algorithm involves segmenting peripheral blood smear images into distinct cell types: RBCs, WBCs, and PLTs.
-This is done using the SAM model.
+This is done using the Segment Anything Model (SAM) model developed by Meta AI.

 ![Segmentation](https://www.mdpi.com/algorithms/algorithms-16-00562/article_deploy/html/images/algorithms-16-00562-g005-550.jpg)